HL7/fhir-shorthand/input/pagecontent/index.md

 Frequently in FHIR, an element has a Reference that has multiple targets.
 To address a specific target, follow the path with square brackets (`[` `]`) containing the target type (or the profile's `name`, `id`, or `url`).

-**Example** Restrict a performer element (type Reference(Organization | Pracititioner) to PrimaryCareProvider in a profile, assuming PrimaryCareProvider is a profile on Practitioner:
+**Example.** Restrict a performer element (type Reference(Organization | Pracititioner) to PrimaryCareProvider in a profile, assuming PrimaryCareProvider is a profile on Practitioner:

 `* performer[Practitioner] only PrimaryCareProvider`